White

 The daily temperature variance between daytime and night-time can have a significant influence on the ventilation conditions within a mine.
 Air temperature variations are reduced as air travels further into a mine due to the storage and release of heat in rock boundaries and variations in heat transfer between...

-Download PDF - 432kb
+Download PDF

-Emergency Egree Pathway Prediction Using Ventilation Models
+Emergency Egress Pathway Prediction Using Ventilation Models

 C M Stewart, S M Aminossadati and M S Kizi.